Chicken Marsala Recipe that’s easy!

 Life happens, and sometimes mascarpone isn't just laying around your fridge.
 Not to mention, it can be pricy.
 So long story short, I was out!
 Did I panic?
 Absolutely not.
 I rolled up my sleeves and decided to wing it.
 Surprisingly, my rebellious version sans mascarpone turned out to be a game-changer.
 The sauce was lighter, letting the Marsala wine and mushrooms take center stage, which it is what the original dish was all about anyway!
 Who needs mascarpone when you can have a saucy revolution?

-One Day I Didn't Have Any Marsala Left, So I Used Marsala Wine Substitutes and Still Loved It
+One Day I Didn't Have Any Marsala Left, So I Used Marsala Wine Substitutes and It Was Amazing.

 Now, another day, I was craving this chicken marsala only to find an empty Marsala bottle staring back at me.
 Panic?
 Nah.
 Improvise again?
 Absolutely!
 Enter the world of Marsala wine substitutes.